ossrs/srs-docs/src/pages/faq-oryx.md

 ## Getting Started

-Please follow [How to Setup a Video Streaming Service by 1-Click](./blog/SRS-Stack-Tutorial) to purchase and set up SRS Stack, please don't skip this step.
+Please follow [How to Setup a Video Streaming Service by 1-Click](./blog/SRS-Stack-Tutorial) to purchase and set up Oryx, please don't skip this step.

-After entering the SRS Stack Server, there will be corresponding video tutorials according to different application scenarios, as shown in the following figure:
+After entering the Oryx Server, there will be corresponding video tutorials according to different application scenarios, as shown in the following figure:

 ![](/img/page-2023-03-04-01.png)